Part VII

 a field of infinite recursion, endlessly generative yet silent,

-as if unbounded by any law we yet know within our current maps, awaiting only participation to shape its currents into form.
+as if wider than the laws our current maps can name, awaiting participation to shape its currents into form.

 We do not plunge into absence,